 The directors are diverse in terms of gender, race and professional backgrounds, contributing to strong decision-making and ensuring that a range of perspectives are brought to bear on matters under consideration by the board.
 The directors have extensive experience and specialist skills across a range of sectors, including retail, commercial, governance, human resources, remuneration, accounting and finance, legal, healthcare and marketing.
 The board race and gender diversity policy sets voluntary targets of 25% black and 25% female representation at board level.
-Following Vikesh Ramsunder’s appointment as CEO to succeed David Kneale, 44% of the directors are female and 56% are black, which exceeds these targets.
+Currently 56% of the directors are black and 33% are female, which exceeds these targets.

-A third of non-executive directors are required to resign at each AGM, and executive directors are required to resign on the third anniversary of their appointment or most recent re-election to the board.
-This provides shareholders with the ability to hold directors to account and to appoint directors to the board whom shareholders believe will add value to the business.
+A third of non-executive directors are required to resign at each AGM and executive directors are required to resign on the third anniversary of their appointment or most recent re-election to the board.
+This provides shareholders with the ability to hold directors to account and to appoint directors to the board who shareholders believe will add value to the business.

 Annual performance evaluation

-Each director is required annually to assess the performance of the board, its committees, the chairman and the CEO.
-This year’s assessment indicated that in the opinion of the directors the board, its committees and the company’s most senior executives have discharged their responsibilities effectively.
-The directors believe that the board is well-balanced in terms of skills, qualifications and experience, and makes a meaningful contribution to the group.
+Each director is required annually to assess the performance of the board, its committees, the chairman, the chief executive officer and the company secretary.
+This year's assessment indicated that in the opinion of the directors the board, its committees and the company's most senior executive have discharged their responsibilities effectively.
+The directors believe that the board is well balanced in terms of skills, qualifications and experience, and makes a meaningful contribution to the group.